DEVSENSE/phptools-docs/blog/posts/2026/modern-wordpress-plugin-development-guide.md

 ![codestyle.png](imgs/modern-wordpress-plugin-development-guide/codestyle.png)

-Both stubs and codestyle can be configured by adding these two options into your `.vscode/settings.json` file:
+Both stubs and code style can be configured by adding these two options to your `.vscode/settings.json` file:
 ```json
 {
     "php.stubs": [